Rules, etc.

 Break Ties with tiebreaker games: Enabled

-Play-Off Mode: No Wildcards, only Division Winners
+Play-Off Mode: No Wildcards, only Division Winners qualify

 Name of Round 1: League Championship Series